 The following is from an email thread with Dr. Kirk Howatt, NDSU Weed Scientist.

 Maps detailing corn accumulated daily growing days, percent normal rainfall, departure from normal average air temperature, and accumulated wheat growing degree days.

-Information from the south-central region of North Dakota.
+Information from the Northeast region of North Dakota.

-Information from the Southwest region of North Dakota.
+Information from the South-Central region of North Dakota.

 Driving through the countryside in Eastern North Dakota and Minnesota has provided the opportunity to see many areas that have received excessive amounts of precipitation.